Diego Fernández de Córdoba, 1st Marquess of Guadalcázar: Viceroy of New Spain

 Fernández de Córdoba was named viceroy of New Spain by King Philip III of Spain, for whom he had served as lord of the bedchamber.
 Early in his mandate in New Spain, he sent Captain Diego Martínez de Hurdaide to suppress an uprising of the Tehuecos, an ethnic subgroup of the Cahuitas of Sinaloa.
 Martínez de Hurdáiz was successful after fighting several battles.
 The viceroy also founded many cities, including Lerma (1613), Córdoba (1618), and Guadalcázar (1620).

-The Mexican Córdoba, in what is now Veracruz State, was founded in part to help suppress marauding bands of escaped black slaves that preyed on travelers between Veracruz and Mexico City.
+The Mexican Córdoba, in what is now the state of Veracruz, was founded in part to help suppress marauding bands of escaped black slaves that preyed on travelers between the port of Veracruz and Mexico City.
 He also completed the Fort of San Diego in Acapulco, overlooking the Pacific Ocean.

 In 1616, the drainage system for the Valley of Mexico, long under construction but suspended since 1614, was restarted.
 King Philip III had chosen the Dutch hydrographer Adrian Boot to investigate the drainage project and take charge of operations.
 Boot had been in charge of numerous drainage projects in France.
 He traveled to Mexico City (at a salary of 100 ducats a month) and reviewed the work already done.
 His opinion was that it would not serve to drain the lakes, but that it could be used to divert the Cuautitlán river, the major cause of the nearly annual floods.
 Engineer Enrico Martínez offered to complete the diversion with 300 men and 100,000 pesos, but work was delayed pending approval of the king.

-On November 16, 1616 another, particularly bloody, Indian insurrection broke out, this time among the Tepehuanes and neighboring tribes in the north.
+On November 16, 1616, another, particularly bloody, Indian insurrection broke out, this time among the Tepehuanes and neighboring tribes in the north.
 It was led by a cacique claiming to be the Son of the Sun and God of Heaven and Earth.
 The rebels quickly killed some Jesuit missionaries and 200 Spaniards and mestizos of various ages and both sexes.
 The governor of Durango, with aid sent by the viceroy, raised a militia.
 After three months of intense fighting, the rebels were largely defeated.

 Also in 1616, a drought led to crop failure and famine in New Spain.
 In 1620 a fire destroyed a large part of Veracruz.

 Fernández also improved the sanitation and water supply of Mexico City, completing the aqueduct from Chapultepec in 1620.
 This aqueduct consisted of 900 arches.
 He established a tribunal to regulate the buying, selling and taxing of mercury metal used in gold and silver metallurgy, which the mines of New Spain had begun to produce in some quantity at Huancavelica.
 Due to his various improvements, he received the nickname el Buen Virrey (The Good Viceroy).